MP Estate Planning UK

 What are the benefits of setting up a trust?

-How do trusts help in avoiding probate?
+How do trusts help in bypassing probate delays?

 Can trusts be altered or terminated?